okta/okta.github.io/_source/_standards/OAuth/index.md

 ### Custom Scopes and Claims

-The admin can configure custom scopes and claims, and a groups claim, for the Custom Authorization Server.
-The admin can also configure a groups claim for the Okta Authorization Server.
+The administrator can configure custom scopes and claims, and a groups claim, for the Custom Authorization Server.
+The administrator can also configure a groups claim for the Okta Authorization Server.

 #### Custom scopes